dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-postgresql-with-tests-part-2.md

 You should see that we have achieved 100% coverage for both `LinksModule` and `WildcardModule`.
 That's awesome!

 And we are done!
-To be honest, I'm quite new in building applications with NestJS and writing this post was my way in sharpening my knowledge with this framework.
+To be honest, I'm quite new in building applications with NestJS and writing this post was my way of sharpening my knowledge with this framework.
 So I hope you have learned a lot from this post as I have.
 Please don't forget to share this post if you found it helpful, share it with your friends and colleagues who might find this helpful too.

 In case you need the final code of the URL shortener application as a reference, here's the [GitHub repository](https://github.com/dominicarrojado/nestjs-postgres-url-shortener).